krzysztofhewelt/learnin-lms/INSTALLATION.md

 # Production environment

 For most users.
-The easiest way to deploy Learnin on your server is showed in <q>Standard installation</q>.
+The easiest way to deploy LearnIn on your server is showed in <q>Standard installation</q>.

 ### Standard installation
 1. Create directory (ex. learnin) for project in main root WWW directory, ex. in C:\xampp\htdocs, C:\nginx\html, /var/www/html